0chain/zboxcli/README.md

 - --lookuphash string [OPTIONAL] The remote lookuphash of the object retrieved from the list
 - --remotepath string Remote path to download
 - -t, --thumbnail pass this option to download only the thumbnail
+- -e, --endblock int pass this option to download till specific block number
+- -s, --startblock int pass this option to download from specific block number
+- --rx_pay used to download by authticket; pass true to pay for download yourself

 Command